arafatm/Notes/blinkist/writing.storyworthy.mathew.dicks.md

 her, such as an open-hearted gay man.

 In other words, **if you want to know how a movie will end, simply work out what’s the opposite of the first quarter of an hour**, and you’ll probably have a pretty accurate answer.
 Your story should be no different.

-    “An airplane takes off, flies through the sky, and lands in a new place.
-Your story must do the same.”
+> An airplane takes off, flies through the sky, and lands in a new place.
+Your story must do the same.

 ## There are some crucial do’s and don’ts for immersing your audience in a story.